Olivia Lott

 Ph.D. in Hispanic Studies, Washington University in St. Louis (2022)

-Lott is also an award-winning translator of Latin American poetry.
-Her translations have received recognitions from PEN America, Academy of American Poets, Words Without Borders, and University of Wisconsin Press.
-She currently serves as an advisory editor for Spoon River Poetry Review.
+In addition to her scholarly work, Lott is the translator or co-translator of five books of Latin American poetry into English.
+Her translations have earned recognitions from Academy of American Poets, the American Literary Translators Association, PEN America, Words Without Borders, and University of Wisconsin Press.
+She currently serves as an advisory translation editor for SRPR.

-Prior to joining Yale, Lott was Marilyn Yarbrough Fellow at Kenyon College (2021-22), Visiting Assistant Professor of Spanish at Washington and Lee University (2022-23), and Postdoctoral Research Associate in the Program in Latin American Studies at Princeton University (2023-24).
+Before arriving at Yale in 2024, she was Marilyn Yarbrough Fellow at Kenyon College, Visiting Assistant Professor of Spanish at Washington and Lee University, and Postdoctoral Associate in the Program in Latin American Studies at Princeton University.